Manaka-Saito/unit4/Criterion_C.md

 Initially, there was only *daily_menu* table with the columns that *dish* has.
 However, since it requires admin users to input all details every time they post a menu for a day, there is a lot of redundancy and inefficiency.
 Moreover, the table was not the easiest table to handle since it quickly became lengthy with relatively many columns.
 For better user experience and maintainability, I decided to create two separate tables, and relating it from one table to another, *daily_menu* to *dish*.

 **Conditional Statement/datetime/HTTP Methods**
-I developed a function *post_menu* to achieve a dynamic menu posting system and lessen manual errors.
+I developed a function *post_menu* to achieve a dynamic menu posting system and lessen manual errors and improve usability.

 ```.py
 @app.route('/admin/menu', methods=['GET', 'POST'])